WWE – Elimination Chamber / Fastlane 2017 (Cert 15)

 Becky Lynch vs. Mickie James

-Having wowed everyone in her NXT return against Asuka, Mickie was signed to a new contract, first appearing on SD under the mask of La Luchadora, costing Becky a cage match against Alexa Bliss.
+Having wowed everyone in her NXT return against my Goddess Asuka, Mickie was signed to a new contract, first appearing on SD under the mask of La Luchadora, costing Becky a cage match against Alexa Bliss.
 A well-worked bout, the only thing that was missing was the hatred that had been building up for two months, otherwise this a fun opener and another good showing for the veteran James.

 Handicap Match – Apollo Crews & Kalisto vs. Dolph Ziggler